ionic-team/ionic-site/content/docs/cli/cordova/platform/index.md

 Input | Description
 ----- | ----------
-`action` | add, remove, or update a platform; list, check, or save all project platforms `platform` | The platform that you would like to add (e.g. ios, android)
+`action` | add, remove, or update a platform; ls, check, or save all project platforms `platform` | The platform that you would like to add (e.g. ios, android)